CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

 * `Graph Processing`_: input format of the graph, and the processing API.
 * `Evaluation Set Processing`_: input format of the evaluation set, and the processing API.

-If you only have the graph data and do not have evaluation sets, XGCN can also help you generate them: :ref:`Evaluation set generation <user_guide-data_preparation-evaluation_set_processing-evaluation_set_generation>`.
+If you only have the graph data and do not have evaluation sets, XGCN can also help you generate them: :ref:`Evaluation Set Generation <user_guide-data_preparation-evaluation_set_processing-evaluation_set_generation>`.

 .. _user_guide-data_preparation-graph_processing: